po1sigala/live/01-Class-Content/19-PWA-dev/16-Stu_Caching/README.md

 * It's done when I have specified the `swSrc` and `swDest` properties in the `InjectManifest` constructor in the `plugins` array in `webpack.config.js`.

-* It's done when I have registered a route for the caching of static assets (js, HTML, CSS) by using a `staleWhileRevalidate` strategy for files that aren't precached, by matching against the destination of the incoming request.
+* It's done when I have registered a route for the caching of static assets (JavaScript, HTML, CSS) by using a `staleWhileRevalidate` strategy for files that aren't precached, by matching against the destination of the incoming request.

 ## 📝 Notes